 Steve Blank is a serial entrepreneur with over 30 years of experience in high technology companies and management.
 He is also a Consulting Professor at Stanford in the Graduate School of Engineering.

-In this free online course he goes through a checklist of questions and answers that will be helpful to any new business leader.
+In this course he goes through a checklist of questions and answers that will be helpful to any new business leader.
 He offers insights and case studies from industry and new technology companies.
 He focuses on important areas for business start-ups including market opportunity, market regulations and distribution, competitors and complementors, and technology breakthroughs.
 You will learn why sometimes being the first and only company in a particular market can actually be a disadvantage.
 He discusses the difference between vertical markets and horizontal markets, and you will also learn why market and technical risks are of great importance for an entrepreneurial venture.

 Entrepreneurship - Creating the Business

 Entrepreneurship is the cornerstone of any modern economy - everyday, entrepreneurs around the world are starting their own business.
-This free online course from Alison examines characteristics of entrepreneurs and also examines the kind of business models and marketing strategies an entrepreneur can use to start a business.
+This course from Alison examines characteristics of entrepreneurs and also examines the kind of business models and marketing strategies an entrepreneur can use to start a business.

 Key Elements of Entrepreneurial Success

 William Sahlman is one of the world’s leading authorities on entrepreneurship.
 As a professor at Harvard Business School, his research focuses on investment and financing decisions made in entrepreneurial ventures at all stages of their development.
-In this free online course, Professor Sahlman explains why the best money comes from customers not venture capitalists.
+In this course, Professor Sahlman explains why the best money comes from customers not venture capitalists.
 He describes the key elements of an entrepreneurial venture using the example of John Osher who developed the spin toothbrush.

 You will learn how to achieve the greatest value by changing the relationship of these elements to one another.
 He identifies important factors to improve entrepreneurial success.
 He focuses on what drives entrepreneurs, the importance of recognising opportunity and dealing with change.
 He discusses how your organisation depends on great people and what to look for when hiring.